kristenvaccaro/interaction-design/assignments.md

 ## Quizzes

 The quizzes will ask similar questions and prepare you for the final exam.
-The quizzes will in be in-class.
+Quizzes will be released on PrairieLearn each Monday, and will be due by Friday 5PM.

 ## Final Exam